 The deposit can only be used to repair substantial damage to the property unless there are extra charges stated in the lease.
 Your landlord cannot withhold for damage caused by previous tenants, or for normal wear and tear to the property.

--Check your lease in case it says something differently, but it is good to give your landlord at least 30 days written notice of your move-out date.
+- Check your lease in case it says something different, but it is good to give your landlord at least 30 days written notice of your move-out date.
 Keep a copy of the notice.

 - If you didn’t give 30 days’ notice, check your lease.
 Some leases include a requirement of written notice of move-out for refund of the security deposit, but this must be underlined or bold print.